 The Problem with Standard SAFEs

-• No Priced Round, No Upside: If a startup raises money via a SAFE but never completes a priced equity round (like Series A Preferred Stock) and instead becomes self-sustaining, SAFE holders may be left with only their original investment returned in the event of an exit, with no participation in the upside.
+- No Priced Round, No Upside: If a startup raises money via a SAFE but never completes a priced equity round (like Series A Preferred Stock) and instead becomes self-sustaining, SAFE holders may be left with no shareholder rights to influence a potential exit.
+The only way their investments will convert into voting shares is after an exit even triggers that conversion.

 Enhancing SAFEs for Investors and Founders